 Although the radiation from the cyclotron is blocked and doesn't reach Meson Hall, a magnetic field does reach visitors.
 The field is harmless to the human body and doesn't damage credit cards or consumer electronic devices.
 TRIUMF recommends that people with implanted medical devices check with their doctor about the sensitivity of the devices to magnetic fields, however.
 Examples of devices whose function may be affected include pacemakers, shunts and stents, and infusion pumps.

 One interesting effect of the magnetic field is the fact that paper clips stand on their end when they're dropped near the cyclotron.
 Even the senior students from my school enjoyed dropping and carrying paper clips to see the results.

 If you'd like a tour preview or a substitute tour, the video below is a good one to watch.
 It includes views of standing paper clips near the beginning.

 Isotopes are forms of an element whose atoms have more neutrons than normal.
 Some isotopes are stable, but others break down soon after they form, releasing radiation in the process.
 These isotopes are known as radioactive isotopes or radioisotopes.
-Most radioisotopes are harmful to humans, but some are not harmful when used in specific doses and are helpful in medicine.
+Most radioisotopes are harmful to humans, but some are not harmful when used in tiny and very specific amounts and are actually helpful in medicine.
 Medical isotopes are used for both diagnosis and treatment.

 Some radioisotopes are used to destroy cancerous tumours.
-Others are used as tracers to follow a particular process in the body.
-The tracer radioisotopes become incorporated into the process and release radiation as they travel.
+Others are used as tracers that allow doctors to follow a particular process in the body.
+They are also used to provide a helpful view of a specific area in the body.
+The radioisotopes become incorporated into a process or area—often after being attached to a carrier substance that is normally present—and release radiation.
 The radiation doesn't harm the patient but can be detected, helping doctors to diagnose a health problem.